 Abstract

 The Joint Video Exploration Team (JVET) of ITU-T VCEG (Q6/16) and ISO/IEC MPEG (JTC 1/SC 29/WG 11) is studying the potential need to include 360-degree video coding technologies in a future video coding standard.
 The JVET has established a 360Lib software package that can perform projection format conversion between various projection formats as a standalone conversion tool, or in combination with encoding and decoding using HM or JEM reference software.
 Among the projection formats 360Lib supports, viewport generation using rectilinear projection is also included.
 Further, 360Lib supports a number of objective 360-degree video quality metrics.
-This document describes the algorithms used for projection format conversion and video quality metrics in the 360Lib-5.0 software release.
+This document describes the algorithms used for projection format conversion and video quality metrics in the 360Lib-7.0 software release.
+The last version of this algorithm description document was JVET-H1004, “Algorithm descriptions of projection format conversion and video quality metrics in 360Lib Version 5.”
+Version 6 of the 360Lib software was created at the 10th meeting to reflect the software changes necessary to be compatible with the VTM/BMS-1.0 software, but version 6 of this document was not created because there were no algorithmic changes in 360Lib.
+Version 7 of the 360Lib software was created at the 11th meeting; accordingly, this document was numbered “version 7” such that the 360Lib software and this algorithm description document stay version-aligned.

+Compared to JVET-H1004, the following changes are included: -----------Release 1-----------